maishahoq/Intro-to-Interactive-Media-Class/Assignment/FinalProject/README.md

 Daily Mood Journal: [Extra part]

-The game will have two parts: `1.` Algorithm Visualizer
-                              `2.` Algorithm Game

-__Visualizer:__  This part of the game is instructional and was inspired from the assignment where we did generative art without any interaction from the user.
-So, there will be visualization of how the different sorting algorithm works based on which algorithm the user chooses.

-__Game:__ This part of the game is interactive and was inspired from the assignment where we did generative art with interactions from the user.
-The user will be able to play the game and try out different algorithms by moving the objects on screen using the cursor.
-+ Everytime a correct path is traced, a celebration sound goes off at the background

    + __Screen 1:__  [Screen 1](https://youtu.be/-dmTamqtpMo)

    + __Game Play (If I Win):__       [Game Play (If I Win)](https://youtu.be/h-hNwFqHEBo)